Criteria of truth: Coherence

 Coherence refers to a consistent and overarching explanation for all facts.
 To be coherent, all pertinent facts must be arranged in a consistent and cohesive fashion as an integrated whole.
 The theory that most effectively reconciles all facts in this fashion may be considered most likely to be true.
 Coherence is the most potentially effective test of truth because it most adequately addresses all elements.
 The main limitation lies not in the standard, but in the human inability to acquire all facts of an experience.
 Only an omniscient mind could be aware of all of the relevant information.
 A scholar must accept this limitation and accept as true the most coherent explanation for the available facts.
 Coherence is difficult to dispute as a criterion of truth, since arguing against coherence is validating incoherence, which is inherently illogical.

 Consensus gentium

 Some view opinions held by all people to be valid criteria of truth.
 According to consensus gentium, the universal consent of all mankind (all humans holding a distinct belief), proves it is true.
 There is some value in the criterion if it means innate truth, such as the laws of logic and mathematics.
 If it merely means agreement, as in a unanimous vote, its value is questionable.
-For example, general assent once held that the sun revolved about the flat earth.
+For example, general assent once held that the sun revolved around the earth.